shadow-jok3r/random/posts/qol.md

 **Swapped out `smu` for `lowdown`**

+> IMPORTANT!
+This is no longer true.
+I have gone to back to using my own forked version of `smu`

 * The default Markdown parser is now set to `lowdown`.
 The original parser (`smu`) is great, but I wanted to make the project simpler by avoiding users to clone and build a separate package.

 That's it really!
 I've also updated the original blog posts about setting up `barf` on macOS and OpenBSD to reflect these changes.